 Calculate cross-sectional area (CSA, mm2) assuming an elliptical shape of the cardiomyocyte.

-Gently move the microscope stage so that the cell moves from the coverslip to the well containing relaxing solution on the back of the stge.
+Gently move the microscope stage so that the cell moves from the coverslip to the well containing relaxing solution on the back of the stage.
 NOTE: This procedure can easily damage the cell.
 Before moving the cell, gently move the needles up a bit more.
 Avoid removing the cell out of the solution.

 Select the protocol in software that contains two cell shortening (80% of its initial length), that will occur when the cell is emerged in Ca2+ solution and in relaxing solution, respectively (Figure 1, Supplementary File).

 NOTE: First "Slack" of the cell will be performed within activating solution and the second "Slack" within relaxing solution.
-By doing this, calculate the total force (Ftotal) of the cell from the 1st and the passive force (Fpassive) of the cell from the 2nd.
+By doing this, the user will be able to calculate the total force (Ftotal) of the cell from the 1st and the passive force (Fpassive) of the cell from the 2nd.
 Use the formula to calculate active force, Factive = Ftotal - Fpassive.
 The cell is shortened 80% in order to detach all cross-bridges record force.

 Elicit isometric contraction by moving the microscope stage so that the cardiomyocyte moves from the relaxing to the activating solution (pCa=4.5(1)).